HONEYPOTZ-AI/SAASGENIX/README.md

 # SaaSgenix

-Welcome to the official repo for **SaaSgenix** — *Intelligent SaaS Automation for Developers & Enterprise I*.
+Welcome to the official repo for **SaaSgenix** — Intelligent SaaS Automation for Developers & Enterprise.

 ## 🧠 Overview